khemh/scumBot/README.md

 fourth gets scum
 at the beginning of the next round the president can swap 2 of any card from scum vp can swap 1 card with secratary

+#TODO LIST
+#proper error handling eg:send the problem with the users play in the channel, for example straight isnt consecutive
+#make it so that if there are more than 4 people who want to play then the scum gets switched out for them
+#make it so that players can rearrange cards in their hand
+#multithread trading
+#minor changes to user interaction